kailashchoudhary11/imgman/README.md

 ## Getting started:

-In order to get you started, just make sure to checkout our [Contributing](CONTRIBUTING.md) file.
+In order to get you started, just make sure to check out our [Contributing](CONTRIBUTING.md) file.

 There you will find the instructions to build your environment and run the app!